fsatool/fsatool.github.io/README.md

 # Source Data

-The data of each figure are on the <https://github.com/fsatool/fsatool/tree/master/source_data>
+The data of each figure are available on the <https://github.com/fsatool/fsatool/tree/master/source_data>

 [^1]: Please refer <https://fsatool.github.io/fsatool> for documentation